oriri04/Phase_1_project_Independent/readme.md

 ## Credits

-- This project was created by [Your Name].
+- This project was created by [Alfred Oriri].

 ## License